 - Much more.

-She adds that once an animal PT is certified, he or she will know “how to detect pain and how to identify red flags for pets who would be better served by other forms of medical treatments at their primary veterinarian.”
+She adds that once an animal PT is certified, they will know “how to detect pain and how to identify red flags for pets who would be better served by other forms of medical treatments at their primary veterinarian.”

 Seek out formal education in animal PT.

-Here are the main educational organizations that provide animal rehab programs for licensed physical therapists:
+Here are the main educational—and continuing education—organizations that provide animal rehab programs for licensed physical therapists:

-This program offers a canine rehab certification and is open to physical therapists as well as veterinary professionals.
+This program offers a canine rehabilitation therapist certification and is open to physical therapists as well as veterinary professionals.

-This program offers equine rehab certification options for both PTs and PTAs.
+This program offers equine rehab certification options for both PTs, OTs, and PTAs.

 Don your advocacy cap.